shrey-x/ai-llm-red-team-handbook/README.md

 15. Data Leakage and Extraction
 16. Jailbreaks and Bypass Techniques
 17. Plugin and API Exploitation

-- ✅ Handbook: **24 chapters complete** and split into individual files for GitBook
-- ✅ Chapters 18-24: Enhanced with comprehensive explanations and practical examples
-- ✅ **Copy-Pasteable Attack Demos**: Model extraction, membership inference, DoS, multimodal, persistence, social engineering

-18. **Evasion, Obfuscation, and Adversarial Inputs** (Enhanced with comprehensive explanations)
+18. Evasion, Obfuscation, and Adversarial Inputs\*\* (Enhanced with comprehensive explanations)
-19. **Training Data Poisoning** (Enhanced with attack scenarios and defenses)
+19. Training Data Poisoning\*\* (Enhanced with attack scenarios and defenses)
-20. **Model Theft and Membership Inference** (NEW: With copy-pasteable attack demonstrations)
+20. Model Theft and Membership Inference\*\* (NEW: With copy-pasteable attack demonstrations)
-21. **Model DoS and Resource Exhaustion** (NEW: Token bombs, computational attacks, rate limiting bypass)
+21. Model DoS and Resource Exhaustion\*\* (NEW: Token bombs, computational attacks, rate limiting bypass)

-- ✅ Chapter 21: Model DoS and Resource Exhaustion (886 lines)
-- ✅ Chapter 22: Cross-Modal and Multimodal Attacks (1,159 lines)
+22. Cross-Modal and Multimodal Attacks (1,159 lines)
-- ✅ Chapter 23: Advanced Persistence and Chaining (871 lines)
+23. Advanced Persistence and Chaining (871 lines)
-- ✅ Chapter 24: Social Engineering with LLM (1,140 lines)
+24. Social Engineering with LLMs (1,140 lines)
-  - AI-powered phishing generator
-  - Executive impersonation framework
-  - All with detailed ethical warnings)

-24. **Social Engineering with LLMs** (NEW: AI phishing, impersonation, persuasion automation)

 📖 **GitBook Navigation:** See [SUMMARY.md](docs/SUMMARY.md) for the complete chapter structure.